Click here to return to the main FAQ page.

 When you bought Transcribe! you received a license key in an email from us.
 You need to enter that key into Transcribe! so it knows it has been paid for - see the email, or see above, for instructions.
 If your key is lost then you can request to have it reissued, see above.
 Did you already enter it in the past?
 If so then I don't know why Transcribe! would have forgotten it - did you delete your Preferences perhaps?
 Anyway, enter it again.

 Just download Transcribe! again from the download page (or use your backup copy of the download file if you have one) and use the license key you already have (or see the "I've lost my license key" query above).
+If you want to keep your existing transcriptions then you will of course also have to transfer your transcription (xsc) files, and the sound or video files used by those transcriptions.

 Transcribe! automatically gives a free evaluation period of 30 days from when it is first installed.
 Simply download from the download page and install it.
 Each time you launch Transcribe! it will display a box showing how many days you have left.

 Possibly you have installed Transcribe! in the past on the same computer?
 Or there may be some problem with your computer's clock.
 The evaluation period is counted from when you first installed Transcribe!, and irrespective of whether you use it or not.
-If you really think Transcribe! is making a mistake you could email us, but note that we do not guarantee you an evaluation period anyway.
+If you really think Transcribe! is making a mistake you could email us, but we do not guarantee you an evaluation period anyway.
 You could download on a friend's computer and try it there.
-Note that if you buy Transcribe! then it will not be a problem because when Transcribe! has a valid license key, it doesn't care about the date.
+If you buy Transcribe! then it will not be a problem because when Transcribe! has a valid license key, it doesn't care about the date.

 No, apart from the fact that the evaluation version displays the "License Information" dialog each time launched, and of course that it will expire and stop working.
 They are the same program.
 If you pay up and obtain a license key then you don't need to download again, just enter the license key.